-- prohibit the sale or distribution of goods where relevant provisions may have been breached. - require a business/person to take specific actions to remedy an identified problem, - require a business/person to desist from particular activities that may not comply with legal requirements. - require any person to take action to ameliorate or stop nuisances being caused by their actions
+- prohibit the sale or distribution of goods where relevant provisions may have been breached, - require a business/person to take specific actions to remedy an identified problem, - require a business/person to desist from particular activities that may not comply with legal requirements. - require any person to take action to ameliorate or stop nuisances being caused by their actions

-Notices may require immediate action where, for example, there are risks to public health or safety, or an immediate risk of environmental damage or serious nuisance.
+Notices may require immediate action where, for example, there are imminent risks to public health or safety, or an immediate risk of environmental damage or serious nuisance.
+In extreme circumstances the council may undertake remedial action to remove the risk and issue appropriate notice after the event.
 In other circumstances, a reasonable amount of time will be given, depending on the circumstances, to rectify the problem.

 Certain types of notice allow works to be carried out 'in default'.
 This means that if a notice is not complied with (i.e. a breach of the notice) we may carry out any necessary works to satisfy the requirements of the notice ourselves.
-Where the law allows, we may then charge the person/business served with the notice for any cost we incur in carrying out the work.
+Where the law allows, we may then charge the person/business served with the notice for any cost we incur in carrying out the work including the administration costs of carrying out the work.

-Formal Closure
+Formal Closure / Prohibition

 In certain limited circumstances e.g. under the provisions of food safety legislation, where an authorised officer is satisfied that there is an imminent risk of injury to health from the condition of the premises, the officer may serve notice to close the premises.
-This would be immediately followed by an application to a Magistrates Court to confirm the closure.
+Where the legislation requires this would be immediately followed by an application to a Magistrates Court to confirm the closure or the service of the required notices which can be appealed to a Tribunal.